braydennoh/DischargeReturn/README.md

 Visualize the data and the modeling results.

 Libraries: pandas, numpy, matplotlib, scipy, re, and os.
-To install the necessary libraries, use the following:

 ## Structure
 The dataset (caonillas.txt) is expected to have:

-Date: A date in a recognizable format.
-Value: Daily discharge measurements.
+Date: A date in a recognizable format | Value: Daily discharge measurements